mikihau/reading-notes/kubernetes-in-action.md

 - Pods should have a readiness probe signaling whether it's ready to accept connections (at the start and during its lifetime).
 If a pod is not ready, it's not included in the service's endpoints.
 - Commands:
   - `apply -f <file or url to file>`: the declarative way of configuring resources
+  - `replace -f <file or url to file>`: the imperative way of editing resources; expects the resource to exit already
   - `run <pod-name> --image=<> --generator=run-pod/v1 --command -- <command>`: run an ad hoc pod

 #### Ch 6: Volumes: attaching disk storage to containers